Green Dental and Orthodontics

 Digital X-Rays Technology

-In the process of dental care, X-rays are one of the most important, but not the only, tools a dentist and a hygienist use.
+In the process of dental care, X-rays are one of the most important, but not the only, tools a dentist and a hygienist uses.
 They provide information that isn’t visible during a dental exam and help to detect hidden problems.
 Without these X-rays, detecting these problems become difficult.
 X-rays are essential tools for safe, accurate detection of any problem areas.

 Dental X-rays may reveal: